 For example, your registration covers purses, wallets, back packs, luggage tags and suitcases (all Class 18).

-Your registration includes at least two classes with two or more goods or services in at least two classes
+Your registration includes at least two classes with two or more goods or services

 For example, your registration covers: